How to Start a Business in Japan

 Step 1: A Business Plan

-Japan's incorporation process can be complex and document-intensive.
-A well-prepared business plan not only clarifies your objectives but also ensures that all necessary information is readily available, helping with the incorporation process.
+The company incorporation process in Japan can be complex and document-intensive.
+A well-prepared business plan clarifies your objectives and ensures that all necessary information is readily available, which helps with the process.
+This could include deciding on a company name, finding premises, employing staff and raising capital.

 Most importantly, a business plan is required when applying for a business manager visa.
-Banks are also likely to request the business plan to verify the legitimacy of the business.
+Banks will also request a business plan when opening a business account.

 You may choose any business name you like, but it must clearly indicate the type of company structure.
 For example: [Company Name] Kabushiki-Gaisha